PruvoNet/loopback-getting-started/README.md

 Restart the server and open http://localhost:3000
 You will see the site but it is not responsive.
 The reason is that we need to setup the communication between the UI and the API we have set.

-Interactions between the forntend and the backend
+Interactions between the frontend and the backend
 =================================================

 Loopback comes with a cli tool that auto generates $resource for all your application REST endpoint, allowing to easily interact with your api from angular web applications.